namanattri/web-dev-zero-to-xp/assignments/day-3/js/08_functions_assignment.md

 # Assignment 8: Functions

-Complete the following coding challenges to practice creating and using functions in Python.
+Complete the following coding challenges to practice creating and using functions in JavaScript/TypeScript.

 ---